 Soft cheeses are definitely the easiest type of cheese to make because they don’t involve anything more than setting the cheese curd, then draining the whey.
 They avoid any of the work involved with cooking the curds or pressing cheese.
 Here are five recipes for soft cheese:

 - Labneh is the simplest cheese to make.
 All that’s involved is draining the whey from yogurt!
 The result is a thick spreadable cheese.

 - Cream cheese is made with a mix of milk and cream that has been set with rennet.

 - Ricotta involves curdling milk with citric acid.

-- Chevre is made from goat milk.
+- Chevre is a soft cheese made from goat milk.